What have been the key steps in the development of the HHU projects?

 Share your feedback with the School Building Committee, get project updates and information on how to participate.

-Mark your calendar for these upcoming SBC meetings and events.
+Visit the main HHU website for information on upcoming SBC meetings and events.

 (From the Report of the Advisory Committee to the Special Town Meeting June 5, 2018)

 The School Committee (SC) in 2012 began a comprehensive program to address the capital needs at the Town’s elementary schools and the Middle School.
 Outlined below are the process and steps that have been taken with respect to the Hardy, Hunnewell and Upham Schools since 2012.